M50 Reising: Variants

 There were four versions of the Reising, two selective fire models: the M50 and M55, and two semi-automatic only variants: the M60, a .45 ACP carbine, and the M65, chambered for the .22 Long Rifle rimfire cartridge designed for training purposes.

 There were two differences between the M50 and the M55, those being the elimination of the compensator and the addition of a folding wire buttstock making the M55 lighter and shorter.
 M55 was originally issued to Marine parachute infantry and armored vehicle crews.

 The M60 was a long-barreled, semi-automatic carbine model designed primarily for military training and police use.
 However, few of these were ever sold.
-Although mechanically near-identical to the submachine variants, the concept was borne out from H&R's ill-fated .30 carbine light rifle prototype that was trialed against the M1 carbine.
 The Marines used M60s for training, guard duty, and other non-combat roles.
 Some M60s were believed to have been issued to Marine officers at Guadalcanal.
 The remaining guns were passed on to State Guards and civilian law enforcement agencies.
 The M65 was developed as a sub-caliber training rifle version of the M60, produced only from 1944 to 1946.
 H&R later made updates to the M65 and sold them on the civilian market (and to the Marines in small numbers) as the MC-58 and M150/151/165 Leatherneck.

+H&R Reising light rifle

+From the submachine gun the .30 carbine light rifle prototype was developed, it was competing to become the M1 carbine but lost to Winchester.
+While sharing many parts with the submachine gun the light rifle uses a gas piston, it was built in semi-automatic and fully automatic versions and issued with a 12-round magazine.